The No.1 way to sound salesy in your copy is to ask pain points questions.

-It’s time for a more human and genuine way to communicate with our audience.
+It’s time for a more human, grass roots approach to communicating with our audience.
 A time to speak ‘with’ our people, not ‘at’ them.

 As a highly conscious person you know how important it is for people to feel seen and heard … without diving into the 'drama' of their challenge.